When Push Comes to Breach: Hackers Use Push Notifications to Bypass MFA

 The hackers goal is to achieve push notification approval through one of the following methods:

-• Tricking a user into thinking the notifications are the result of a bug so they will validate the login attempt.
+- Tricking a user into thinking the push notifications are safe and just the result of a bug so they will validate the login attempt.

 Exploit resolution: actions for victims